-Life Insurance for the Business
+Life Insurance for your Business

 The need for life insurance for the business is usually discussed in two very important aspects; Key Man insurance and Buy/Sell Agreements.
 In both scenarios, life insurance is the lowest cost funding vehicle.- Be sure to read how you can improve your life insurance exam results -